David-VTUK/CKA-StudyGuide/RevisionTopics/02-Workloads & Scheduling.md

 To reference this config map in a pod, we declare it in the respective yaml:

+Configmaps can be mounted as `volumes` or `environment variables`.
+The below example leverages the latter.

 ```yaml
 apiVersion: v1
 kind: Pod